 Stanley, Mitch, and Stella did not see Blanche as she really was because they were blinded by the differences they found with Blanche.
 The judged her quickly, only caring to look at one side of the evidence.
 They did not want to see Blanche as a good person; they did not want to feel sorry for her.
 Therefore, they made her look as bad as possible.

 The Personal Conflict Between Reality and Fantasy

-Blanche is illusive because she does not accept her circumstances; she does not accept her reality.
+Blanche is elusive because she does not accept her circumstances; she does not accept her reality.
 Therefore, she lives in a fantasy.
-However, in order to do that she hides her true self.
-The audience is allowed to see that Blanche longs for true acceptance, yet never finds it.
-She lives in the mistakes of her past, and desires a brighter future.
+However, in order to do that, she hides her true self.
+The audience is allowed to see that Blanche longs for true acceptance yet never finds it.
+She lives in the mistakes of her past and desires a brighter future.

 “Both Blanche’s drinking and her endless hot baths suggest that she is attempting to wash away her past and emerge through a sort of watery purgatory” (Spampinato, 294).

 Blanche firmly believes that only men bring happiness, and therefore, she never goes out on her own to find happiness.

 “I cannot be alone!
 Because- as you must have noticed –I’m- I’m not very well….”
 (Williams, A Streetcar…).